-- Situated along the rugged Mendocino County coastline just north of the town of Point Arena the Point Arena-Stornetta Public Lands are a unique and spectacular area that includes access to 12 coastal miles of undeveloped federal and state-managed public lands, coastal bluffs, the estuary of the Garcia River, sandy beaches and dunes, and adjacent small islands accessible during low tide.
+- Situated along the rugged Mendocino County coastline just north of the town of Point Arena the Point Arena-Stornetta Unit of the California Coastal National Monument is a unique and spectacular area that includes over 5 miles of undeveloped federal coastal lands, coastal bluffs, 2 miles of the Garcia River and its estuary, sandy beaches and dunes, and the 5 acre Sea Lion Rocks.

 - The diverse habitats found on this coastline provide a critical refuge for a number of threatened and endangered species including the Point Arena mountain beaver, the western snowy plover, Behren's silverspot butterfly and California red-legged frog.

 There are many ways to experience the spectacular landscape of the Point Arena-Stornetta Unit of the California Coastal National Monument.